LibertyDSNP/spec/pages/DSNP/UserData.md

     If no key exists, one should be created and published as an Announcement before invoking the Operation.
     * Create a sealed box, as in the [libsodium](https://doc.libsodium.org/public-key_cryptography/sealed_boxes) function `crypto_box_seal`, using U<sub>public</sub>.
   * Include the previous `etag` value for the chunk.
 If the chunk is new, `etag` should be `null`.
-  If any chunks should be deleted, they should be included in the input as a chunk object with the existing `etag` and a `null` value for the data field.
+  If any chunks are to be deleted, they should be included in the input as a chunk object with the existing `etag` and a `null` value for the data field.

 If the Operation is invoked successfully it MUST (synchronously) return a new set of `etag` values for each data type replaced, corresponding to the updated state of the data.
 Applications should not interpret this response as an indication that the operation was completed and a state change record emitted, as this typically occurs asynchronously.